frypatch/The-Price-of-Remembering/book/CHAPTER_20.md

 I reached for her hands, clasping them.
 “On my good right hand,” I said, the promise resting unevenly in the air.
 As she left me in the square, a shadow folding into starlight, I felt the absence of her warmth more than I cared to admit.

 Alone on the walk back, I stopped in an alley and began stepping through the Ketan, hoping muscle memory might calm the nervous stir within me.
-My movements were stiff, stuttering like a poorly tuned lute, and I faltered on “Catching Rain,” landing gracelessly on the cold cobblestones.
+My movements were stiff, stuttering like a poorly tuned lute, and I faltered on Catching Rain, landing gracelessly on the cold cobblestones.

 Instead of trying a third time, I drew in a slow breath.
 I let the tension spill out of my body, then walked on toward home.
 By the time I reached the Blind Beggar, I had given myself a promise.
 If I managed to live through tomorrow, I would not waste another moment.